carla-simulator/leaderboard-cloud/docs/3_creation_of_the_cluster.md

 eksctl create cluster -f config/leaderboard-cluster.yaml --install-nvidia-plugin=false
 ```

 > Take into account that the cluster creation can take up to 30 minutes.
+Go to `Cloudformation` in AWS for more details of the cluster status.
+This is also useful when deleting the cluster.

 ### Configuration of the YAML